* Dollar slips from Friday's 4-1/2 year high vs yen

 By Masayuki Kitano

-minister said a further steady drop in the yen could have
+after Japan's economics minister said further weakness in the

 "People say the excessively strong yen has corrected quite a

 bit.
 If the yen continues to weaken steadily from here, negative

 effects on people's lives will emerge," Economics Minister Akira

 The dollar, which gained last week on speculation that the

 U.S. Federal Reserve could soon begin to rein in its bond-buying